 Flu Vaccine Recommendations and Ordering: Information for Health Care Providers

-Official recommendations from the Advisory Committee on Immunization Practices (ACIP) for the 2016-17 flu season have been released.
-You can read them here.
-The information is summarized below.
+Recommendations from the Advisory Committee on Immunization Practices (ACIP) for the 2017-18 flu season can be accessed here.

 Rules and Regulations

 Aerosol and Transmissible Diseases Standard Effective September 1, 2010, the Aerosol and Transmissible Diseases Standard requires that vaccines including measles, mumps, and rubella (MMR), tetanus, diphtheria, and pertussis (Tdap), varicella, and influenza be offered to employees at no cost.
 If you are a health care worker, check with your institution to find out if you are eligible for these vaccines.
 If you are an institution and you would like more information about the ATD Standard, you can read it in detail by clicking here.
 If you have questions, please direct them to Cal/OSHA Consultation Service by calling 1-800-963-9424 or via email at InfoCons@dir.ca.gov .
 SB 739 (Health and Safety Code Section 1288.7) Effective July 1, 2007, SB 739 requires general acute care hospitals to: